Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: The SynPoseDiv Framework

-Using the pose generator, we construct a novel pose set $\mathcal{P}_n$.
-To ensure the diversity of the set, we do not include pose pairs with high similarity in the set.
-In practice, a newly generated pose is added to the set only if there are no similar poses in the set.
-Here, the two poses with pose distance (eq.~\ref{eq:pdist}) less than a certain threshold $T_\text{sim}$ are considered similar (in our setting, $T_\text{sim}=0.24$).
-This process is repeated until $N_\text{pos}$ poses are included in the set.
-Fig.~\ref{fig:novel_poses} presents some examples of poses in $\mathcal{P}_n$.
+{\bf Pose generator.} The pose generator is designed to create novel yet realistic poses absent from existing datasets.
+Each generated pose is represented as 3D coordinates of $K$ keypoints, denoted ${\bf p}\in \mathbb{R}^{K\times 3}$ (where $K=17$ in our case).
+To achieve this, the pose generator employs a diffusion model, an emerging generative model known for its impressive performance in various domains~\cite{GTevetICLR2023}.
+Using this generator, we construct a novel pose set $\mathcal{P}_n$.
+To ensure diversity within the set, we exclude pose pairs that exhibit high similarity.
+Specifically, a newly generated pose is added to the set only if it is dissimilar to existing poses, defined by a pose distance (eq.~\ref{eq:pdist}) less than a specified threshold $T_\text{sim}$ (in our case, $T_\text{sim}=0.24$).
+This process continues until $N_\text{pos}$ poses are included in the set.
+Fig.~\ref{fig:novel_poses} presents examples of poses in $\mathcal{P}_n$.

-{\bf Image translator.} Training the image translator requires source poses, target poses and their corresponding images.
-In this work, input poses and novel poses serve as source poses and target poses, respectively.
-Clearly, target images corresponding to novel poses are not available for training in our scenario.
-Our strategy to address this issue is to train the image translator to acquire a limited capability that can generate target images only when target poses are similar to source poses.
-Such limited capability can be achieved by using limited pose pairs from the original synthetic data for training without relying on novel poses in $\mathcal{P}_n$.
-After that, human images assuming novel poses that differ significantly from the input pose can be generated by repeatedly applying the image translator.

-The image translator is only applied to human regions segmented from the input synthetic image to prevent non-human regions adversely influencing the generation.
-The human region segmentation is performed using segmentation masks, which are generally available along with synthetic data.
-The segmented human region is refilled in the remaining input image using background inpainting (\cite{RSuvorovWACV2022} is used in this work).
-The generated human images are resized at random ratios and placed at random locations in the background images.
-The random ratio follows the human-size distribution of the original synthetic dataset.\footnote{Details of the image generation process are provided in the supplementary material.} Fig.~\ref{fig:novel_images} presents some example of generated images.

-In this work, the NTED model~\cite{YRenCVPR2022} is adopted as the image translator.
-It is a recently introduced generative model that can synthesize human images to follow target human poses.
-It takes an reference human image and a target pose as input and synthesizes an image where the reference human is morphed into the target pose.
-Although a specific image translator is used, the proposed pose-diversifying framework is not restricted to a particular image translator.

-{\bf Target pose selection.} The image translator lacks the ability to generate images with poses that are significantly different from the input pose.
-To ensure the diversity of generated images while considering the limitation of the image translator, we introduce a \textit{progressive pose search} that finds sequential target poses evolved from the input pose.